-Farmers’ protest: Twitter says it has withheld a portion of accounts flagged by Centre
+Twitter withholds some accounts flagged by Centre, but says ‘orders not consistent with Indian law’

 The microblogging site clarified that it had not taken any action against news media entities, journalists, activists and and politicians.

-Twitter on Wednesday gave details of the action it had taken against tweets and accounts which the Indian government ordered the microblogging platform to block for spreading misinformation about the farmers’ protest.
-Twitter said in a blog post that it has withheld a portion of those accounts within India.
+Twitter on Wednesday said that it has withheld “a portion” of accounts which the Indian government had directed the microblogging platform to block for allegedly spreading misinformation about the farmers’ protest.
+In a blogpost, it however added that actions were taken only against selected accounts as Twitter did not believe that the government’s orders were “consistent with Indian law”.

 “Twitter has been served with several separate blocking orders by the Ministry of Electronics and Information Technology (MeitY), Government of India, under Section 69A of the Information Technology Act,” the company said in a blog.
 “Out of these, two were emergency blocking orders that we temporarily complied with but subsequently restored access to the content in a manner that we believe was consistent with Indian law.”